 What to eat: Scarf down authentic global cuisine in Little Italy, Little Portugal, Greek Town, China Town, Korea Town or Little India.

 Where to stay: The Chelsea Hotel is great for families.
 They have a special kid check-in area where littles can receive a prize.
-There are also fantastic year-round kids’ programs and activities and an indoor pool with a waterslide.
+There are also fantastic year-round kids’ programs and activities (including visiting the resident bunnies!) and an indoor pool with a water slide.
 Dining options are plentiful too, whether you need grab-and-go items or a nice alfresco meal in the courtyard.

 Find out more: toronto.ca